Price Predictions for Gold and Silver

 2020 Gold Price Prediction

-The last two gold bull cycles propelled the gold price up 4X and 2.3X, respectively.
-If the current advance comes in somewhere between these new multiples, such as 3X, we can expect the gold price to continue above $3,000 per ounce during the current cycle.
+The last gold bull cycle propelled the gold price up by roughly 6x.
+If the current advance comes in similar, we can expect the gold price to continue above $6,000 per ounce during the current cycle.

 2020 Silver Price Prediction

 With the gold-to-silver ratio above 100 during 2020, silver looks undervalued relative to gold and has the potential to outperform over the next few years.

 2020 Silver Price Prediction: $35

 Roughly 50% of silver’s demand is industrial versus only 10% to 15% for gold.
 So, if the economy continues to struggle, silver is likely to continue underperforming versus gold.
 If the economy stabilizes and rebounds, silver will likely outperform gold and lead the sector higher.

 We don’t have a crystal ball and these are just our best estimates of the future prices of gold and silver based on due diligence and research.
 But it gives some indication of just how high prices could climb in the years ahead and the potential returns for investors willing to take the risk on precious metals.
 As supply has flattened and demand is increasing, these factors will likely be bullish for the gold and silver price.

 If you want to follow when we are buying gold and silver, which mining stocks we believe will outperform and receive all of our precious metals research, you can subscribe to our top-rated gold newsletter by clicking here or the image below.